twajjo/Papa-code_challenge/README.md

   * Run `iex -S mix` to start iex and try the system out.

+  Let's create an initial user or two to try things out (the module path names for the domain interfaces have been address through aliases in `.iex.exs`):

+  `iex> Membership.join!(%User{first_name: "Erste", last_name: "Laste", email: "throckmorton.jones@rodney.com")

 ## Design Decisions and Assumptions

 ### Assumptions and issues